gianni-rosato/rav1ator-cli/README.md

 - Check if it is installed & up to date on its own without a package manager

 - Download AVX2-optimized encoder binaries compiled with `-O3 -flto` in most cases & allow the user to install them with detailed instructions

+- Remember encoding history and let you view your whole history or parts of it

 - Encode with x264, x265, aomenc, SVT-AV1, or rav1e, set a speed preset, CRF/quality value, FFmpeg parameters, and encoder parameters